-This tells you the percentage of residents who required increased assistance with activities of daily living over time.
-High levels of dependence on staff for assistance with ADL's could be a sign of the deterioration of a resident's well-being.
+This indicates the percentage of patients who needed additional assistance with activities of daily living over time.
+High levels of needing for assistance with activities of daily living may indicate erosion of a patient's health.

 Ability to Keep Residents Mobile

-This metric tracks the number of hospitalizations per thousand days of patient care.
-Avoiding hospitalizations is key to the physical health of nursing home patients.
+Measures the number of hospitalizations per 1,000 days of patient care.
+Avoiding the hospital is important to the physical health of residents.

 Short-term Care: Rehospitalizations

 In Courtyard Care Center, 10.41 Percentage of Residents Rehospitalized

 This metric measures the number of times residents are rehospitalized per 1,000 days of short-term resident care.

 In Courtyard Care Center, 11.34 Percentage of Patients

 This metric tracks the number of times residents are sent to the emergency room per thousand days of short-term patient care.
 Staying out of the emergency room is one way to assess the well-being of patients during rehabilitation.